GIS for Water Resources

 1. Hydrologic Management

 Water is constantly moving, changing state, pressure, and form.
-One application for GIS is using it to track water conditions, and hydrologists are among the biggest beneficiaries of geographic information systems.
+One application for GIS for water is using it to track water conditions, and hydrologists are among the biggest beneficiaries of geographic information systems.

 Hydrogeology, a discipline that investigates and monitors groundwater in combination with its occurrence, storage, motion, and characteristics, is an excellent example of using GIS.
 Hydrologists can do several studies on water using well-engineered GIS.